oanda/apidocs/sections/orders.md

 #### Response
     {
-      "id" : 43211,             // The ID of the Order
+      "id" : 43211,             // The ID of the change order transaction "ocaGroupId": 0           // ocaGroupId
-      "units" : 5,                // The number of units in the Order "direction" : "long",       // The direction of the Order "instrument" : "EUR_USD",   // The symbol of the instrument of the Order "time" : 1234567890,        // The time of the Order (seconds since Unix epoch) "price" : 1.45123,          // The price the Order was executed at "takeProfit" : 1.7,         // The take-profit associated with the Order, if any "stopLoss" : 1.6,           // The stop-loss associated with the Order, if any "trailingStop" : 10         // The trailing stop associated with the Order, if any }
+    }

 #### Parameters